lakshya-sr/transaction-reconcile/README.md

 ## Github Codespaces

 After opening wait for the setup to run and terminal to appear, then run the program using commands provided below.

+After running the dashboard, switch to `Ports` tab and move pointer to the https link which will show three buttons, the middle button is for opening in browser, click that to open the dashboard.

 <a href="https://codespaces.new/lakshya-sr/transaction-reconcile" target="_blank" rel="noopener noreferrer">
   <img src="https://github.com/codespaces/badge.svg" alt="Open in GitHub Codespaces" style="max-width: 200px;">